-- Students are expected to attend all class meetings, be in class at 7:55am, and be in class the entire class time. - Four absences may result in a drop by the instructor from the course during the first nine weeks. - Being late twice counts as one absence. - Leaving class early will be counted as an absence. - Dense fog is not a valid excuse during the winter months.
-Drive carefully and slowly by leaving early. - Contacting me about a future absence does not excuse the absence unless the absence is related to a school-related activity, family emergency, or some other valid reason. - Not being present during class for an unnecessary amount of time, determined by the instructor, may be counted as an absence or an emergency. - Not participating in class by not responding to questions, ignoring the instructor, or any other undesirable behavior shows an unwillingness to learn and/or study previous math knowledge.
+- Students are expected to attend every time there is class, be in class at 10:55am, and be in class the entire class time. - THREE absences may result in a drop from the course by the instructor during the first nine weeks. - Being late to class counts as an absence. - Leaving class early counts as an absence. - Contacting me about a future absence does not excuse the absence unless the absence is related to a school-related activity, family emergency, or some other valid reason. - Not being present during class for an unnecessary amount of time, determined by the instructor, may be counted as an absence. - Not participating in class by not responding to questions, ignoring the instructor, or any other undesirable behavior shows an unwillingness to learn and/or study previous math knowledge.
 This behavior may cause the student to be dropped from the course by the instructor. - If you decide to drop the course, it is your responsibility to make the drop official in the Administrations and Records office or else possibly receive a grade of F.